hananils/kirby-list-filters/README.md

 ## Options

-- `'hananils.list-filters.insensitive`: defaults to `true`, set to `false` if you want to enable case sensitive matching.
+- `hananils.list-filters.insensitive`: defaults to `true`, set to `false` if you want to enable case sensitive matching.

 ## Installation